p3palazzo/comparative-histories/chapter.md

 Americas and the Iberian peninsula they are united in the names of countless departments, courses, and research tracks in architecture schools.
-The drift of architectural[^2] history scholarship away from premodern periods has, however, raised a contradiction with undergraduate teaching, which has continued to cover a broad chronological survey.
-To some extent, this has led to a number of architecture faculty deserting history altogether: the Portuguese professor José Pedro @tenreiro:2023fall [217] claimed that "those who were attached to architectural history for political reasons now prefer theory."
+The drift of architectural[^2] history scholarship away from premodern periods has, however, created a contradiction with undergraduate teaching, which has continued to cover a broad chronological survey.
+To some extent, this led to a number of architecture faculty deserting history altogether: the Portuguese professor José Pedro @tenreiro:2023fall [217] claimed that "those who were attached to architectural history for political reasons now prefer theory."